nguyenvince/Machine-Lab/finalProject/readme.md

 * An Arduino board
 * An LED to be attached to the opening of the water can's spout
 * 3 servos:
-  * 1 for the Scoth Yoke mechanism for the flower moving up and down
+  * 1 for the Scoth Yoke mechanism for the flower moving up and down.
+At first, I thought I could use a DC / stepper motor here for a continuous motion; however, both of them cannot "remember" their previous position (and thus the position of the blossoming flower).
+Therefore, to better control the position of the flower, I opted for the servo motor here, its 180-degree rotation suffices one up-down motion.
   * 1 for rotating the character's upper body up and down
   * 1 for rotating the character's arm up and down
 * Automaton's material: